CEA-LIST/AD-RobustnessEval/README.md

 This repository includes our benchmark and frozen graph of our paper accepted at IV21.
 Details can be found in the paper [link to paper coming soon].

 This benchmark is an extension of the original Carla benchmark and evaluates the reaction of our agent when an inccorect driving command is provided.
-Our code is based on the one from the repository [**Learning by Cheating**](https://github.com/dianchen96/LearningByCheating) from which we kept the code related to agent evaluation.
+Our code is a fork of the repository [**Learning by Cheating**](https://github.com/dianchen96/LearningByCheating) from which we kept the code related to agent evaluation.

 Our benchmark adds 3 types of crossing, where one of the direction is not possible, and records the reaction of the agent when it is still told to go in that direction.